sgvhak/rover-web/index.md

 The SGVHAK maker group built the rover over the period of 3 months, starting in January 2018, while giving JPL significant feedback and build photos.
 The team mainly consisted of Lan Dang, Roger Cheng, David Flynn, John Wang, Emily Velasco, and Amy Baldwin.
 We diverged from the original design most significantly in the wheel design, motor selection, and software.

 By March 2018, we were able to exhibit the SGVHAK rover at the [SCaLE 16x](https://www.socallinuxexpo.org/scale/16x), the [Caltech Science for March](http://www.caltech.edu/content/caltech-science-march).
 In May, we were invited to the JPL IT Expo, a JPL internal event highlighting the latest trends in technology.
 In December, we exhibited at the [DTLA Mini Maker Faire](https://dtla.makerfaire.com/).

-Our talk, ["The Trouble with Rovers"](https://www.socallinuxexpo.org/scale/17x/presentations/trouble-rovers) was recently accepted for [SCaLE 17x](https://www.socallinuxexpo.org/scale/17x), which will be at the Pasadena Convention Center on March 7-9, 2019.
+We are speaking at [SCaLE 17x](https://www.socallinuxexpo.org/scale/17x) on March 9th at the Pasadena Convention Center.

 We were interviewed by the [Command Line Heroes podcast](https://www.redhat.com/en/command-line-heroes).
 You may hear some familiar voices on [season 2, episode 8 "Open Curiosity"](https://www.redhat.com/en/command-line-heroes/season-2/open-curiosity).
 <br /><img src="CLH-S2-E8-Twitter.jpg" alt="Command Line Heroes S2 E8 twitter image" width="250px" />